 Captivate couples using your reviews.

-After your thumbnail image and your Storefront photos, the next thing a couple will look at is your reviews.
-The more reviews you have, the more engaged couples will be able to see the consistency of your work and the way past couples feel about you.
-The more recent your reviews, the more a couple will be able to see that your business is presently providing a great service.
-Couples care what you did last week or last month, not so much what you did over a year ago!
+After your photos, the next thing a couple will look at is your reviews.
+The more recent reviews that you have, the more engaged couples will be able to see the consistency of your work, past and present, and the way couples feel about working with you.

 While having a ton of reviews is great, it’s not the only thing couples are considering when they are looking at your reviews.
 Couples are also looking at the recency, your responses and emotional keywords that can connect them to experiences you’ve provided other couples.

 Update your highlighted review.
 Premium members can highlight a review; choose a review that is recent, short-to-medium in length and uses great emotional words at the beginning.
 Don’t pick the longest review you’ve ever received.
 Couples are likely to skim, so you want them to quickly get the gist when reading through.
 This doesn’t have to be your most recent review, but it should ideally be one from the same calendar year.